LegitScarf/LegitScarf/README.md

 ### 🚀 **Ready to Build Something Amazing Together?**

-*I'm always excited about new opportunities in data science, AI, and business analytics.*
+*I'm always excited about new opportunities in AI, data science, and business analytics.*
 *Let's connect and create solutions that make a real impact!*

-**"Data is the new oil, but insights are the refined fuel that powers innovation."** ⛽
+**"Data is the new oil, but AI is the refinery that transforms it into intelligent insights."** ⛽

 </div>